Increasing engagement with BitTorrent Tokens (BTT)

 Survey

-The first thing we did was launch a survey inside BitTorrent Web to gauge users interest in BitTorrent Speed, as well as collect emails to better target participants for future interviews and testing.
+We initially launched a survey within BitTorrent Web to measure user interest in BitTorrent Speed.
+Additionally, we collected emails through the survey to better target participants for future interviews and testing.

 NUMBER OF RESPONSES